awsdocs/aws-transfer-user-guide/doc_source/service-managed-users.md

       +  AmazonElasticFileSystemClientFullAccess
       +  AWSTransferConsoleFullAccess

-      For more information, see the blog post [ New – AWS Transfer Family support for Amazon Elastic File System](http://aws.amazon.com/blogs/aws/new-aws-transfer-family-support-for-amazon-elastic-file-system/)\.
+      For more information, see the blog post [AWS Transfer Family support for Amazon Elastic File System](http://aws.amazon.com/blogs/aws/new-aws-transfer-family-support-for-amazon-elastic-file-system/)\.

    1. For **Home directory**, do the following:
       + Choose the Amazon EFS file system that you want to use for storing the data to transfer using AWS Transfer Family\.